AlexanderHerlan/syncpy/README.md

 Breaking down the .config settings
 -----------------------------------

-The **local_path** setting is your working directory on your local system.
+The **local_path** setting is your working directory for your project on your local system.
 Please note that you should use FORWARD ( / ) slashes even for Windows paths.
 So what would normally be:

 	C:\dev\MyProject2